PTG-Kitware/angel_system/unity/ARUI/Readme_ARUI.txt

 How to use ARUI in your scene:

 * Create empty GameObject in the highest hierarchy level
 * Add the AngelARUI script to it.
-(The script generates all necessary UI elements at run time)
+(This script generates all necessary UI elements at run-time)

 **** Examples